top of page

 Participants recognized that despite different titles, many personas are performing nearly identical jobs across business units.

-The group agreed on the importance of building common infrastructure and standardized protocols to enable faster scaling.
+Having this idea clearly visualized in a matrix they helped build allowed for the group to agree on the importance of building common infrastructure and standardized protocols to enable faster scaling.

-Established a "triad team" model to maintain consistent touchpoints across brands over the next 60 days.
+As a result of this workshop a "triad team" model was established to maintain consistent touchpoints across brands over the next 60 days.

 TITLE OF THE CALLOUT BLOCK